 GFA WORLD seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.

-In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Eastern Church, which operates the Bridge of Hope Program.
+In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Eastern Church, which operates the Child Sponsorship Program.

-GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Eastern Church through the Bridge of Hope Program.
+GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Eastern Church through the Child Sponsorship Program.
 Donors can provide life-changing assistance and GFA WORLD will facilitate communication between the sponsor and the child.